 In January 2016, AG cancelled the contract and submitted a claim for the refund of the \$18.6 million down payment made to the shipyard in 2012.
 DSIC refuted AG's cancellation of the contract and in March 2016 cancelled the construction contract citing breach of contract by the Company.
 The dispute is in arbitration as required by the construction contract terms.
 In 2016, the Company and DSIC appointed arbitrators and completed initial submissions to the tribunal.
-A final hearing is currently scheduled for early 2018.
+A final hearing was conducted in February 2018, and a final decision is expected by mid-2018.